UPS Delivers Prized Sports Card Collection To Wrong Address; Refuses To Pay Up Until CBS 2 Investigators Get Involved

 Nick once worked at the United Center, and at Wrigley Field.
 He also collected sports cards, including some passed down from his grandfather.

-“He had Dick Butkus, he had Bobby Hull.
+“He had Dick Butkus.
+He had Bobby Hull.
 I mean, these are going back to the 60s,” Shirley said.

-When Nick moved to Seattle last year, his mother took all of his cards out of binders, and had her husband take them to a UPS Store to ship them to Nick.
+When Nick moved to Seattle last year, his mother took all of his cards out of binders, and had her husband take them to a UPS store to ship them to Nick.

 “He wanted to have these for his children.
 We never thought in a million years that UPS would lose this,” she said.